 – mix of seafood (I defrosted half of a mixed bag of frozen prawns, calamari and mussels from Tesco’s)

-- add a couple of sprays of garlic oil to your dish/wok and chuck in your peppers and pancetta on a medium-high heat until the peppers are softened.
+1. add a couple of sprays of garlic oil to your paella dish/wok and chuck in your peppers and pancetta on a medium-high heat until the peppers are softened.

-- leave for 12 minutes, add in the green beans and after a few more minutes the rice should look mostly cooked. if it dries out a bit add a splash more of water, but if a crusty (that word is gross) layer forms on the edges that’s fine, it tastes delish!
+4. leave for 12 minutes, add in the green beans and after a few more minutes the rice should look mostly cooked. if it dries out a bit add a splash more of water, but of a crusty layer forms on the edges that’s fine, it tastes delish!